com-480-data-visualization/project-2024-group-era/README.md

 **General Topic and Main Axis Development**

 Every year, approximately 1,000 species face extinction, raising a critical question: Will humans become the only inhabitants of Earth after several centuries?
 This pressing concern underscores the urgency for immediate conservation actions.
-The foundation of effective animal protection lies in enhancing public awareness and consensus, with data serving as a pivotal tool for this purpose.
+The foundation of effective animal protection lies in enhancing public awareness and consensus, with data serving as a tool for this purpose.
 Visualization acts as the conduit, bridging the gap between data and public perception.

 **Overview, Motivation, and Target Audience**

 Our project aims to create a dynamic and informative webpage targeted primarily at students, fostering increased awareness about conservation-challenged animals.
-This initiative is driven by the belief that education and engagement can catalyze collective action towards animal conservation.
+This initiative is driven by the belief that education and engagement can spark collective action towards animal conservation.

 **Visualization Content and Features**

 1. **3D navigable globe:** A visualization showcasing the global distribution of conservation-challenged animals, offering users a comprehensive understanding of their spread and hotspots.
 2. **Species Profiles:** Detailed profiles for each species, including visuals and information on appearance, diet, habits, behaviors, and conservation measures.
 3. **Educational Content:** Curated educational videos that highlight the importance of conservation efforts and inspire viewers to contribute to these causes.
-4. **Interactive Features:** We plan to integrate innovative interactive elements to further engage users:
+4. **Interactive Features:** We plan to integrate the following interactive element to further engage users:

-- **EcoSurvival Game:** A captivating game where participants match conservation-challenged animals with their ideal ecological requirements, encompassing food, habitats, and more.
+- **EcoSurvival Game:** A game where participants match conservation-challenged animals with their ideal ecological requirements, encompassing food, habitats, and more.
 High scorers will be awarded a certificate of achievement, fostering learning through engaging gameplay.

-*Note: Due to time constraints, we will implement either the game or the forecasting.
-If time permits, we aspire to include both to maximize user engagement and educational value.*

 ### Exploratory Data Analysis